It’s your home, your best friend is welcome

 Poodles: This non-shedding breed is perfect for anyone with sensitivities or averse to cleaning up dog hair from their sofa!
 Poodles are smart and easy to train.

-Cavalier King Charles spaniel (in the photo below): This calm breed make loyal companions.
+Cavalier King Charles (in the photo below): This calm breed make loyal companions.
 (Just ask Iola above!)

 Pugs: A laid-back pug won’t need much exercise.